idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_core_model.md

 The `AuxVariables` block is specificed next.
 Through the ```Auxiliary Variables```, developers can define external variables that are solved or used in the primary simulation.
 The variable types, functions, and scaling factors are explained in detail [here](https://mooseframework.inl.gov/syntax/AuxVariables/index.html).
 Aux variables can be set explicitly in this block, or passed from other apps to perform multiphysics coupling.

-In this case, the velocity, fuel salt and solid temperatures, and delayed neutron precursor group distributions will be informed by the sub app Pronghorn, whereas the fission rate will be calculated by Griffin and passed to the sub app Pronghorn.
+In this case, the velocity, fuel salt and solid structures temperatures, and delayed neutron precursor group distributions will be informed by the Pronghorn sub app, whereas the volumetric power and fission rate fields will be calculated by Griffin and passed to the Pronghorn sub app.

 !listing msr/msre/multiphysics_core_model/steady_state/neu.i block=AuxVariables